mylestunglee/articulation70/README.md

 - Serial or I2C connection between halves.
 - Pro Micro-compatible controller support, however a micro-controller. with more pins are required to operate LEDs 2 and 3.
 - 3 LEDs
+- Reversible PCB to reduce manufacturing costs for hobby usage.

 ## KiCad plugins